 Their nightly droppings end up in the cleaning tray below, which you can pull out and empty.
 It is gold for your compost heap if you have one.
 Keeping the coop clean is a breeze.

 If you want to deny the hens access to the eggbox, you can do so with a blocker panel.
 Reasons could be that you want to prevent hens from becoming broody or don’t like them to sleep in the egg box.
 Another handy tool is a poop scraper, which helps clean the droppings tray and the nests.

-The hen-house is made with solid pine, not with particleboard or plywood.
-We treat the pine with the top marine-grade timber sealer available on the market, the same stuff used for oceangoing wooden yachts.
+The henhouse is made with solid pine, not particleboard or plywood.
+We treat the pine with the top marine-grade timber sealer available on the market, the same stuff protecting oceangoing wooden hull vessels.
 The manufacturer recommends three coats; we apply four.
 A few optional additions are available for this chicken coop that you might find practical.